 About Us

-Our team members have extensive experience in policy and government affairs work on the state and national level.
-We have Capitol Hill, non-profit, and business experience.
-We have a proven track record of advancing federal and state legislation, securing government relationships to advance our client’s goals, and planning and executing large Capitol Hill advocacy days.
-We are passionate about our work, committed to our clients and dedicated to helping them accomplish their goals.
+We have a proven track record of advancing federal and state legislation, securing government relationships to advance our clients’ objectives, and planning and executing large Capitol Hill advocacy days.
+We are passionate about our work, committed to our clients, and dedicated to helping them accomplish their goals.

 Client Showcase